Slide show of the L2 Spring2 Dac. (Official Photos of KTE Spring2 Dac will be live second week of Dec approximately)

 Also the USB module has completely new code written to optimize performance and reduce latency significantly.
 Low frequency performance (-40db) is also improved when compared to the already excellent sound quality of the Spring1.

-The dac will also support DSD1024 native and PCM 1.536M output!
+The Spring2 dac (all three models) will also support DSD1024 native and PCM 1.536M output!
 Also, we have worked hard to reduce the common click noise with all dacs when switching from DSD to PCM.
 This sound click sound has been reduced significantly with a special circuit design.
 However it did not bother the majority of customers with the Spring1 design.
 We still addressed this issue to improve with our new product.

 New improved power supply circuit with high performance regulation circuit using 2xCornell Dubilier and 4XPanasonic FC.
 (L1 uses Vishay ERO) and Mundorf Evo Gold/Silver oil Caps (L2 and KTE models).
+Also found in Spring2 are Nichicon Muse and Elna Silmic II caps.

 We are no longer using LVDS and are now using a custom 4way circuit that isolates each line which further improves sound quality. such as the MCLK is isolated from data line and this improves jitter spec.
 (This feature i’m most excited for, as many of you know that I highly recommend i2s hdmi input as being ideal connection with our dac)